 I know it sounds complicated.
 And it certainly would be very complicated if you were trying to get a Visa without the help of a competent Panama lawyer.
 Your lawyer will make the whole process easy for you.
 Picking the right lawyer to work with is essential in the entire Visa process.

 DO YOU PLAN TO START A BUSINESS OR WORK IN PANAMA?

 There are several different visa options for those who want to start a business or work in Panama.
-Discuss with your immigration attorney what you plan to do when you move to Panama, they can give you advise about the best visa options for you.
+Discuss with your immigration attorney what you plan to do when you move to Panama; they can give you advice about the best visa options for you.